 Edina has a background in event and training management.
 She has worked with multicultural groups, which enabled her to develop an understanding of cultural diversity and intercultural communication.
 Originally from Hungary, Edina understands the challenges around adapting to a new culture and starting a new life in a different country.
 Life changes like this can be particularly difficult to cope with and counselling provides a supportive environment for us to learn how to overcome our fears.
 Edina believes that embracing our unique self plays an important role in fulfilling our potential.
 She has a special interest in working with relationship difficulties and early trauma.

-Edina works within The Awareness Centre’s NHS service in Lambeth.
+Edina works within The Awareness Centre’s NHS service in Sutton.
 She is a member of the BACP and is currently working towards a Diploma in Therapeutic counselling.
 She offers therapy in English and Hungarian.